-Gujarati, Sindhi, Hindi, Marvadi, Marathi, Telugu, and Oriya are the main languages spoken in Surat.
+Gujarati, Sindhi, Hindi, Marvadi, Marathi, Telugu and Oriya are the main languages spoken in Surat.
 The immigrants in Surat comprise more than 70% of the population.
-It is still a center of the Jains and the Parsis.
+It is still a centre of the Jains and the Parsis.

-The people of Surat are called as Surtis.
+The people of Surat are called Surtis.
 With a distinct characteristics and particular accent, Surtis always stand apart.
-Surtis are fun-loving and light-hearted with a great love for food.
+Surtis are fun-loving and light-hearted people with a great love for food.

 The Surti spicy cuisine is famous throughout Gujarat but it also includes deliciously prepared special sweetmeats.
-Ghari, a special type of sweet, Locho, Undhiyu, Rasaawala Khaman and Surti Chinese are some of the popular recipes of the Surti Cuisine.
+Ghari, a special type of sweet, locho, undhiyu, rasawala khaman and Surti Chinese are some of the popular recipes of the Surti cuisine.
 Surat as an exception in Gujarat has a non-vegetarian food culture.